SerzhKorochan/notes-solution/README.md

 # notes-solution
-Web application to make your life simpler.
+Web application to make your life simpler...